 These two scenarios use the regular SharePoint API which assigns the List Item IDs values automatically.
 Preserving the List Item IDs for any version of SharePoint using this API would require that we manipulate the content database directly, resulting in voiding your SharePoint warranty.
-Due to this, and the fact that the database is not available on Office 365, List Item IDs cannot be supported outside of Insane Mode or to an On-Premises destination.
+Due to this, and the fact that the database is not available on Microsoft 365, List Item IDs cannot be supported outside of Insane Mode or to an On-Premises destination.

 Disclaimer: The following workaround is provided as-is, without any warranty or support.
 It has not been tested for all scenarios, and as a result it may not work in all cases.
-In the case that this workaround does not work or stops working, there is no alternative solutions we can provide.
+In the case that this workaround does not work or stops working, there are no alternative solutions we can provide.